HTTPArchive/almanac.httparchive.org/src/content/en/2020/security.md

 {{ figure_markup(
   image="security-adoption-of-https-per-country.png",
-  caption="Adoption of HTTPS per country", description="Bar chart showing percentage of sites with HTTPS enabled, for sites related to different countries.
+  caption="Adoption of HTTPS per country.", description="Bar chart showing percentage of sites with HTTPS enabled, for sites related to different countries.
 Switzerland, New Zealand, Ireland, Nigeria and Australia are the top five in order at 95% to 94%.
 At the other end Thailand, Iran, South Korea, Taiwan, Japan are at 76% to 72%.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTb4PkXuhnxNc-X_Jovx0970pV22ucCnNloa2g8KPMLJmp39E62oSE4XvBlAVSGL0oEEHZa71_bgsV4/pubchart?oid=286219881&format=interactive", sheets_gid="446153579",